aosabook/500lines/modeller/chapter.md

         self.node_list.append(node)

 ``````````````````````````````````````````
+But what goes into this `node_list`?
+What are the types of things that are allowed to exist in this world?

 ### Scene Nodes
 Conceptually, a `Node` is anything that can be placed in the scene.
+Anything that exists in the designer's world is a `Node`.
-In the object oriented world, we write `Node` as an abstract base class.
+In object oriented software, we write `Node` as an abstract base class.
 Any classes that represent object to be placed in the `Scene` will inherit from `Node`.
 This base class allows us to reason about the scene abstractly.
 The rest of the code base doesn't need to know about the details of the objects it displays, it only needs to know that they are `Node`s.
 Each type of `Node` defines its own behaviour for rendering itself and for any other necessary interactions.

 In this project,`Sphere` and a `Cube` available.
 More shapes can be added easily by extending the Node class again.

 `````````````````````````````````````````` {.python .numberLines }
 class Node(object):